WalletWasabi/WasabiDoc/README.md

 ### Nesting Images Alongside Text

-Images may be nested on one side or the other of a block of text, and the image size may be customized, using html tags.
+Images may be nested on one side or the other of a block of text, and the image size may be customized, using html tags. using html tags.

 As shown in the following examples, you can: